-On behalf of APWA’s 2013-2014 Board of Directors and our 28,600 members in North America, welcome to the APWA website!
-It is the information resource for the American Public Works Association (APWA), and the gateway to a wide array of public works solutions and resources.
+On behalf of APWA’s 2016-2017 Board of Directors and the over 29,000 members in North America, welcome to the APWA website!
+It is the web resource for the American Public Works Association (APWA), and the gateway to a wide array of public works solutions and resources.

-The APWA website covers the depth and breadth of public works, including information and best management practices on topics such as transportation, water resources, fleet services, emergency management, solid waste, utility and public right-of-way, engineering and technology, facilities and grounds, and public works leadership and management.
+Our website covers the depth of public works, including information and best management practices on technical topics such as transportation, water resources, sustainability, fleet services, emergency management, solid waste, utility and public right-of-way, engineering and technology, facilities and grounds, and public works leadership and management.

-You can explore the site and learn more about and connect with any of our 63 chapters, the APWA Donald C. Stone Center for Leadership Excellence in Public Works, the APWA Center for Sustainability, and Public Works Institutes now available in concert with 16 chapters.
-As an advocate for public works and enhanced infrastructure investment, the web site is used to provide members with timely information as we seek to influence proposed laws and regulations that affect public works policy and operations.
+Please explore the site and learn more about APWA’s 63 chapters, the APWA Donald C. Stone Center for Leadership Excellence in Public Works, the APWA Center for Sustainability, the Technical Committees, and the Public Works Institutes now available in concert with 19 chapters.
+To advocate for public works and enhanced infrastructure investment, the web site’s APWA Advocates - Legislative Action Center is used to provide members with timely information as we seek to influence proposed laws and regulations that affect public works policy, operations and financing throughout North America.

-The value of the APWA site is what you make of it.
-If you are visiting and are not a member, we invite you to join us as we continue to create and support livable and sustainable communities throughout North America.
+If you are visiting our site and are not a member, we invite you to join APWA as we continue to create and support livable and sustainable communities throughout North America.